timothyb0912/presentations/visuals/checking-meets-dissertation/2021-08-31_checking-meets-dissertation-outline.md

 ## How to make sense of it all? (modern) [2min]

-So now, the modern approach I suggest to understand choice modelling work from all quantitative disciplines is to perform
+Nowadays, the modern approach I suggest to understand choice modelling work from all quantitative disciplines is to perform
-- Simulation-based model checking
+- Simulation-based model checking:
-  (competing analogies w/ most-preferred first, though both are accurate):
-  - Overall,
+  Metaphorically,
-    listen to a constant soloist against varying choirs.
+  the idea is listen to a constant soloist against varying choirs.
   Here, reality is the constant soloist.
   Each model supplies its own chorus of simulated realities.
   To assess and understand differences between models, we play each model one by one, and we assess differences in how each chorus harmonizes with reality's soloist.
   <!-- - Look at a common picture under varying lights.
     View reality before a backdrop of model simulations from any field's models. -->

+The specifics along with tons of examples and code and discussion, is available in my paper
+"Check yourself before you wreck yourself: assessing discrete choice models through predictive simulations," available as a preprint on ArXiv and on GitHub at the links shown on the screen.

 Citation:
 Brathwaite, Timothy.
 "Check yourself before you wreck yourself: